Exabyte-io/documentation/docs/tutorials/band-gap.md

 <!-- TODO by MH -->

-This page explains how to calculate an electronic band gap based on density functional theory.
-We study silicon in the standard diamond-centered cubic structure and use [VASP](https://www.vasp.at/) as our simulation engine during this tutorial.
+This page explains how to calculate an electronic band gap [[1](#links)] based on density functional theory.
+We study silicon in the standard diamond-centered cubic structure and use VASP [[2](#links)] as our simulation engine during this tutorial.

 !!!
-Note "Accuracy of the estimate"
+Note "Accuracy of the results"
-    Please note that this calculation is performed using Density Functional Theory and generalized gradient approximation ([DFT-GGA](https://en.wikipedia.org/wiki/Density_functional_theory)) and therefore a systematic under-estimate of the band gap is to be expected.
+    Please note that this calculation is performed using Density Functional Theory and generalized gradient approximation [[3](#links)] and therefore a systematic under-estimate of the band gap is to be expected.
 Further modifications to the input files and settings to correctly predict the band gap are possible and explained elsewhere.

 # Create job